A feat to be admired, we take you through Thai wine’s remarkable journey to success

 Integrating wine into a drinking culture long set on beer and spirits was no easy task, so Charlerm and his team set out to adjust the taste of wine for the Thai palate and also the hot climate.
 As a result, they launched SPY, a brand that focuses on refreshing mineral water infused with sparkling wine.
 Today, SPY is wildly popular in clubs and events (including various full moon parties) across Thailand.

 Given further confidence by the success of SPY, Charlerm now felt ready to make high-quality and undiluted wine.
-In 2001, he found a vineyard at Tab Kwang in Khao Yai suitable for winemaking due to its fertile soil and less severe climate conditions.
+In 2001, he found a vineyard at Tab Kwang in Khao Yai.
+The area is said to be suitable for winemaking due to its fertile soil and less severe climate conditions.